 Other Notes as applicable

-Patients in the numerator include all patients who have documentation that non-opioid approaches to chronic pain have been discussed and/or documentation that. resources to promote non-opioid pain management, including prescriptions, referrals, or education have been provided.
+Patients in the numerator include all patients who have documentation that non-opioid approaches to chronic pain have been discussed and/or documentation that resources to promote non-opioid pain management, including prescriptions, referrals, or education have been provided.
 It is not required that patients take up the referral, prescription, or self-management practice.
 This metric can be monitored by directly searching for referrals, prescriptions, and documentation of education.
 Alternatively, clinics may choose to create an electronic checklist in their chronic pain template that allows providers to check off non-opioid therapies that they have tried with a patient, allowing for simple tracking of this metric in an EMR.

 Rationale for Metric